Chris1320/ngrok-duckdns-sync/README.md

             main("<PATH_TO_CONFIG_FILE>")
             ```

-    6. Save the file and restart the server.
+    6. Save the file and reload the server.
     7. Open the server logs (located in `/var/log/<username>.pythonanywhere.com.server.log`) and get your redirector API key.
 Look for something like this:

         ```